Mass Text vs Group Text: Key Differences and Best Use Cases

 Self-Care: Prioritizing activities that recharge and restore you.

-Detachment (Healthy): Learning to understand and care without becoming completely enmeshed in the
+Detachment (Healthy): Learning to understand and care without becoming completely enmeshed in the other person's pain.
+This is not indifference; it's self-preservation.

 Seeking Support: Talking to your own support system or a professional if you feel overwhelmed.